SteaXs/esx_fishing/README.md

 4. Add line in the bottom of esx and es "start esx_fishing"
 5. Restart your server

+# Status
-Status: Work In Progress
+Work In Progress

-List To Do:
+# List To Do:
 1. Create the marker
 2. Create the config
 3. Create sql file